Getting into the Morning Pages

 unsplash-morning-pages.png

-I’m currently a few weeks into The Artist’s Way, a book and self-study program developed by artist and writer Julia Cameron in the 1990s.
+I’m a few weeks into The Artist’s Way, a book and self-study program developed by artist and writer Julia Cameron in the 1990s.

-This year I ended up ordering a copy and jumping right in.
+This year, I ended up ordering a copy and jumping right in.
 The process introduced me to a concept called the morning pages.

-They are pretty much what they say — get up in the morning and write three pages of stream of consciousness longhand in a notebook.
-Then get up the next morning and do it again.
+They are pretty much what they say — get up in the morning and write three pages of stream-of-consciousness longhand in a notebook.
+Then, get up the next morning and do it again.

-The first morning of writing I thought, okay, I know how to do this.
+The first morning of writing, I thought, okay, I know how to do this.

 Making the unconscious conscious

-The morning pages introduced me to a daily habit that allows me to bring my unconscious thoughts into the conscious space, as early in the day as possible.
+The morning pages introduced me to a daily habit that allows me to bring my unconscious thoughts into the conscious space as early in the day as possible.

 ‘Until you make the unconscious conscious, it will direct your life and you will call it fate.’